blakegarretson/essentials/main.md

 - [Bitwarden](https://bitwarden.com/) is the best open source, cross-platform password manager that I’ve ever tried.
 And the best part is the free version is more than enough for most people.
 There are desktop and mobile clients, browser extensions, and a command line interface.
 Bitwarden works everywhere you need it.
     - If you are only using Apple hardware, Apple Passwords is a great alternative with with seamless integration across mobile and desktop clients.

-## AI Assistant
+## Local AI / LLM Server

-- [ChatGTP](https://openai.com/chatgpt/download/) is probably the best known AI chat tool, and its desktop client is super handy.
-Once you assign a hotkey shortcut to quickly recall a chat prompt, the ChatGPT app can be a quicker way to get all sorts of information and help on projects.
-    - If you want an offline AI alternative (that is, private), then [Jan](https://jan.ai) is the first thing to try.
+- [Jan](https://jan.ai) is a great alternative to [ChatGTP](https://openai.com/chatgpt/download/)  if you want an offline AI chat bot.
 It’s open source and highly customizable.
+- [Ollama](https://ollama.com) is my choice to run a LLM locally for use with code editor integrations or other “non-chat” use cases.
+There are a number of popular models to choose from, and they can be run from Mac, Windows, and Linux.
-Another option for Mac is [Locally AI](https://locallyai.app).
+    - Another local option for Mac is [Locally AI](https://locallyai.app), which is more capable but more complex than Ollama.

+## Speech-to-Text

+- [FluidVoice](https://altic.dev/fluid) brings talk-to-text dictation to your Mac.
+Accuracy is excellent with the right model selected, and you don't need the cloud AI features to get great results.
+FluidVoice is fast and minimalist, so it’s a great choice if you just want to “type" with your voice. **(Mac)**
+- [TypeWhisper](https://github.com/TypeWhisper) is a cross-platform transcription solution that is powerful and especially suited for transcribing recorded voice and rewriting it based on prompts.
+With the right model choice it can be fast and light enough to do “live” typing as well, but I would still generally recommend FluidVoice on Mac.

 ## Virtualization